sen-laboratories/sen-core/README.md

-# hasei-server
+# sen-core

+## SEN Server

-HaikuOS server process acting as the foundation of the semantic layer
+Haiku server process acting as the foundation of the semantic layer